 Additional complications may arise if there is a window in the tub area.
 A polystyrene tub wall kit will effectively help you deal with the problem, allowing you to make the necessary adjustments to the tub without affecting shelving or sacrificing the appeal of the design.

 The last technical consideration for you to make is whether you want to have a roof cap or not.
 In fact, several tub models come either with or without it, allowing you to make the choice freely and just as you see fit.
 But generally speaking, people opt for a roof cap in order to avoid getting the ceiling wet when showering.
+This can be important because repeated water splashes on the ceiling can cause it to get damaged, especially if it is drywall.
+If that happens, you would be required to take the help of a St. Louis Drywall Repair company (or another one in your vicinity) for the repairs.

 Step 5: the design